Catholic Church in Montenegro

 The Apostolic Nuncio to Montenegro and to Bosnia and Herzegovina is Archbishop Francis Chullikatt.

 Organisation

 Latin Church Catholics

 Within Montenegro the Latin Church Catholic hierarchy consists of the Archdiocese of Bar.
 The Diocese of Kotor is geographically located in Montenegro, but it is administratively part of the church in Croatia and is subject to the Archdiocese of Split-Makarska of that country.
 The territory of the Diocese of Kotor (Venetian: Cattaro) corresponds to the territory of Albania Veneta of the Republic of Venice, lost to Napoleon I in 1797 (Albania Veneta was mostly Catholic).

+Caritas Montenegro is the social arm of the Catholic Church in the country.

 Eastern Catholics

 There are very few Greek Catholics of Montenegro, and no diocese.
-The Greek Catholics are assigned to the pastoral care of the Latin-rite clergy of the Catholic Church in Montenegro.
+The Greek Catholics are assigned to the pastoral care of the Latin Church clergy of the Catholic Church in Montenegro.

 Demographics

-According to the 2011 official census, of the total 21,299 Catholics in Montenegro, there are:
+According to the 2011 official census, of the total 21,299 Catholics in Montenegro, there were: